moonmaster9000/specdown/README.markdown

 raise "name in scope" if defined? name
 ```

+## Non-executing code blocks

+It's likely that in the process of writing your documentation tests, you'll want
+to add some code into your markdown that you don't want executed.
+Perhaps it's code in a different language, or perhaps you're showing off
+some command line functionality.

+Specdown only executes fenced codeblocks specifically flagged as `ruby`.
+Thus, if you want to add some code to your markdown that shouldn't be
+executed, then just don't specifically flag it as Ruby:

+    # Non-Executing Code Blocks Example

+    Here's an example of a non-executing code block:

+        $ cd /

+    Here's another example of a non-executing code block:

+    ```javascript
+    console.log("I'm javascript, so I won't execute.");
+    ```

+    A third example:

+    ```
+    I'm not flagged as anything, so I won't execute.
+    ```

+    ## Executing codeblocks

+    The only way to make a code block execute is to specifically flag it as Ruby

+    ```ruby
+    puts "I execute!"
+    ```

 ## Setting up your test environment

-Similar to the cucumber testing framework: If you put a ruby file somewhere inside your "specdown" directory, `specdown` will find it and load it.
+Similar to the cucumber testing framework: if you put a ruby file somewhere inside your "specdown" directory, `specdown` will find it and load it.

 ### Configuring the Expectation / Assertion framework